samser-arg/samext/README.md

 - Switch tab based on content search.

 ### How to install:
+- Chrome/Chromium-based browsers
-- Manually in Chrome/Chromium-based browsers:
+    - Manually
-  - Download latest Release from the [releases](https://github.com/francoserio/samext/releases) page
+        - Download latest Chrome Release from the [releases](https://github.com/tanoargie/samext/releases) page
         - Extract folder
         - Go to the extensions page in your browser (ex: `brave://extensions/` for Brave)
         - Enable Developer Mode
         - Load unpacked and select folder from Step 2

     - Chrome Web Store
         - You can add this extension via the Chrome Web store [here](https://chromewebstore.google.com/detail/samext/folkogmaemenfaebhgdnpkminckfppdd)

+- Safari
+    - Manually:
+        - Download latest Safari Release from the [releases](https:github.com/tanoargie/samext/releases) page
+        - Extract folder
+        - Move samext-safari to `Applications` directory
+        - Open extension with left click and select Open
+        - Go to `Safari Preferences > Extensions` and enable Samext
+        - Remember to allow unsigned extensions in `Safari Preferences > Advanced`